parsonsmatt/parsonsmatt.github.io/production-haskell.md

 To get updates on the book's progress, follow [@prodhaskell](https://twitter.com/prodhaskell) on Twitter!

-You can sign up for the Email List on [the Production Haskell Leanpub site](https://leanpub.com/production-haskell).
+The book is available for purchase at [the Production Haskell Leanpub site](https://leanpub.com/production-haskell).
+The first version has 240 pages of content, with much more to come.